-Pakistan cricket team became the latest name on the ICC Champions Trophy winners list after they defeated archrivals India at The Oval, London, to lift their only Champions Trophy ever.
+India and Australia are the two most successful teams in the ICC Champions Trophy having lifted the championship twice each.
+Pakistan are the last name on the ICC Champions Trophy winners list after they defeated India at The Oval in London, to lift their only Champions Trophy.
 Inaugurated in 1998, the ICC Champions Trophy has so far seen seven different winners.

-The International Cricket Council (ICC) had come up with the idea of this tournament to raise funds for the non-Test playing nations and had called it ICC KnockOut Tournament.
-However, after its massive financial success in the first two editions, which were held in Kenya and Bangladesh, ICC decided to organise it in countries like India, England, South Africa and other nations as well.
+The International Cricket Council (ICC) had come up with the idea of this tournament to raise money for the non Test playing countries and had called it ICC KnockOut Tournament.
+However, after its massive financial success in the first two editions, which were held in Kenya and Bangladesh, the ICC decided to organise it in major cricketing nations like India, England, South Africa and other nations as well.

 Also known as the mini-World Cup for its growing popularity, the ICC Champions Trophy has seen a change in format over the years and is considered among the major ICC trophies.
-What started as fewer teams competing in a knockout format has evolved into more teams playing in a round-robin format before advancing to the knockout stages.
+What started as fewer teams competing in a knockout format has evolved into more teams playing in a round robin competition before advancing to the semi finals and the final.

-Apart from the Australia cricket team, which has won the ICC Champions Trophy consecutively, only India can boast of winning the four-yearly tournament twice in the last 19 years.
+Apart from Australia who won the ICC Champions Trophy consecutively, only India can boast of winning the tournament twice.

 Below is the list of all the past winners and runners-up of the ICC Champions Trophy.